 Much of our power comes from a mobilized membership and close alliances with our affiliates, students and their communities.
-Through the agency of an organized membership, the PSC has in the past won key contract provisions (e.g. winning the first paid parental leave benefit for public employees in NY state).
+The PSC has mobilzed our members and allies to protect health and safety during the COVID-19 pandemic.
+Together we have won key contract provisions (e.g. winning the first paid parental leave benefit for public employees in NY state).
 Similar -- and sometimes even bigger membership mobilizations and key alliances -- have secured victories beyond the contract.
 Over the past decade the PSC has:

 - Restructured pay for teaching adjuncts and added paid office hours, increasing the minimum for a three-credit course by the end of the 2017-23 contract to $5,500 (an increase of 71%), four-credit course to $6,875,